ibrahimimran-jetbrains/junie-intelliJ/smarterTests.md

 ### Short answer
-Yes.
 Below is a practical playbook to create smarter tests in a Spring Boot (PetClinic) project and reuse examples across unit, web, and data tests.
 It includes ready-to-copy JUnit 5 patterns, reusable fixtures, and test-slice setups.

 ---